Uninett/Argus/README.md

     </details>

 * `/api/v1/notificationprofiles/<int:pk>/`:
-  * `GET`: returns one of the logged in user's notification profiles by pk
+  * `GET`: returns one of the logged in user's notification profiles by PK
-  * `PUT`: updates and returns one of the logged in user's notification profiles by pk
+  * `PUT`: updates and returns one of the logged in user's notification profiles by PK
     * Note that if `timeslot` is changed, the notification profile's PK will also change.
 This consequently means that the URL containing the previous PK will return a `404 Not Found` status code.
     * Example request body: same as `POST` to `/api/v1/notificationprofiles/`
-  * `DELETE`: deletes one of the logged in user's notification profiles by pk
+  * `DELETE`: deletes one of the logged in user's notification profiles by PK

-* `GET` to `/api/v1/notificationprofiles/<int:pk>/incidents/`: returns all incidents - both open and historic - filtered by one of the logged in user's notification profiles by pk
+* `GET` to `/api/v1/notificationprofiles/<int:pk>/incidents/`: returns all incidents - both open and historic - filtered by one of the logged in user's notification profiles by PK

 * `/api/v1/notificationprofiles/timeslots/`:
   * `GET`: returns the logged in user's time slots